Lean Six Sigma's key principles

 - Analyze: Now you know what’s happening, it’s time to find out why, but don’t jump to conclusions.
 Manage by fact to check out the possible causes and get to the root cause.

 - Improve: Okay, you know about the process and the problem.
 Now, in the Improve stage, you need to find a way to address the root cause, so come up with some ideas, select the best one and test it out.

 - Control: You need to implement the solution, and ensure you achieve and hold the gain you’re looking for.
 Putting a control plan in place is vital to ensure that the process is carried out consistently.

 When you’re trying to improve value for your customers with Lean Six Sigma, remember that in your customers’ eyes, value is what they’re willing to pay for:

 - The right products and services

 - At the right time

 - At the right price

 For a step to be value-adding, it must meet the following three criteria:

-Try to remove those steps that don't meet these criteria, but recognise that you may want to retain some non-value-adding steps, perhaps for regulatory or financial reasons, for example.
+Try to remove steps that don’t meet these criteria, but recognize that you may want to retain some non-value-adding steps, perhaps for regulatory or financial reasons, for example.